Holladworld/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 # C - More pointers, arrays and strings
 ## Overview

-This task is continuation to the first Task I solved [here](https://github.com/Holladworld/alx-low_level_programming/blob/f9374295294948026f4a9bb676d9df98a4f55086/0x05-pointers_arrays_strings/README.md).In this project I provided solutions to tasks given and cover the learning objectives.
+This task is continuation to the first Task I solved [here](https://github.com/Holladworld/alx-low_level_programming/blob/f9374295294948026f4a9bb676d9df98a4f55086/0x05-pointers_arrays_strings/README.md).
+In this project I provided solutions to tasks given and cover the learning objectives.
 It was a C programing task that allowed me to express my level of understanding in Data structure, Arrays, Pointers and strings.

 # Requirements
 ## General